francoisbrouchoud/AndroidDev_BadmintonCourtReservation/README.md

 ### About
 The about page displays some infos about the app.
 Furthermore it's possible to write feedback and send it to the developers by email.
 The HES-SO logo will automatically refresh depending on the theme (dark or light).

+## Database
+The database is implemented locally on the phone with Room API.

+Here is the database diagram:
 <img src="TableAndroidReservation.png" alt="Database table diagram" width="70%">